Yedomon/tree_work/genic_ssr.md

 ```

-## Step 04 I will use vlookup to get the protein sequence ID, then grab them and perform eggNOG and or KoBas-I analyses
+## Step 04 I will use vlookup to get the protein sequence ID,

+## Step 05 Then grab them using `seqtk subseq` command

+## Step 06 Perform eggNOG and or KoBas-I analyses online